caspii/casparwre.de/_posts/2022-05-26-12-months-as-a-solo-developer.md

 ## 6. What do I want to achieve in 2022/23?
 So here's the goals I'm setting myself for the next 12 months:
-* Increase Keepthescore.co revenue by 300%.
+* Increase keepthescore.com revenue by 300%.
 An important part of this goal will be adding subscription payments.
 * Niche-down -- find some niches and focus on them.
 I can then tailor my acquisition channels to these customers.
 * Fully launch at least 1 other product.
 * Make my core-product even better.